Akash09091999/Analysis-of-Classification-and-Regression-Models-on-dataset-AirBnB/README.md

 -seaborn==0.11.2
 -six==1.16.0
 -threadpoolctl==2.2.0
+-jupyter notebook==6.4.0

+## Usage
+- After installing all the libraries used in the project, the project will open perfectly in Jupyter Notebook that will be visible in browser.
+- Open command prompt and reach to the project directory, and in the "AirBnB NYC" folder, type jupyter notebook, this will start the notebook server on localhost port 8888
+- Now, open the browser with the link, localhost:8888 and open the Notebook file: "AirBnB.ipynb" in the browser.
+- This file will contain all the cells of code which have to be executed in the same sequence as observed in the file.
+- To alter the code, you have to rerun the cells in the same sequence to maintain the compatibility in variables used by the models.
+- The final output will be provided to you at the end representing the comparison of all the algorithms used in a tabular format.

 ## Acknowledgements
 I   would   like   to   express   my   sincere   gratitude   to   mysupervisor,  Professor  Dr.  T.  Tomesh  for  his  immeasurablesupport  and  guidance  throughout  my  research  studies.
 Hispatience  and  guidance  help  me  overcome  challenges  andfinish  this  project.
 Without  professor  Tomesh’s  guidance,this   project   would   not   have   been   possible.
 This   is   toplace  on  record  our  appreciation  and  deep  gratitude  to  theprofessor.
 I  express  our  sincere  thanks  to  faculties,  Headof   the   Department,   at   LAKEHEAD   UNIVERSITY   forextending their help.
 Finally, I would like to thank everyonewho  directly  or  indirectly  helped  us  implement  our  projectsuccessfully.